draydeer/deep-validator/readme.md

 validator.getErrors(); // {"a": "not exists"}
 ```

-*default* sets default value if the key is not defined
+*default* sets a default value if the key is not defined.

 ```javascript```
 var validator = new DeepValidator({a: ["default", 5]});